ddonche/voltaire/README.md

 ## Implementing Voltaire's Powerful Mechanism

 Now you're ready to roll.
-Voltaire has two methods you can call to increase or decrease the user's reputation score.
+Voltaire has a couple different ways you can increase or decrease the user's reputation score.
+One method is incremental, and is intended for high-volume actions that increase scores by smaller amounts.

+_Note that with any of the minus/plus methods, the record is updated by 1 for whatever amount you specify, so if you put that you want a user's score to increase by 100 for something, the database will be hit 100 times.
+For larger amounts, use the up/down methods instead._

+To recap:
++incrementing and decrementing by 1 or a small number, use the *plus* or *minus* methods below; _this way guards against concurrency_
++increasing and decreasing by larger amounts for rarer actions or if you don't care about concurrency, user *up* and *down* methods below

+Whichever of the two ways you decide to use, the parameters are the same:
+Each method takes 3 arguments:
-It requires 3 arguments: amount (the amount you want to increase or decrease by), reputation (the database column you want to alter), and user (the user or item whose points will be increased).
+*_amount_ (the amount you want to increase or decrease by) *_reputation_ (the database column you want to alter) *_user_ (the user or item whose points will be increased)

-_Note: if you are using any model other than users, you will need to use the_ ```voltaire_up_other``` and ```voltaire_down_other``` _methods_
+_Note: if you are using any model other than users, you will need to use the_ ```voltaire_plus_other``` , ```voltaire_minus_other```, ```voltaire_up_other``` and ```voltaire_down_other``` _methods_
 _(instructions farther down)._

-The two methods are
+##Larger Amounts
+Use ```voltaire_up``` and ```voltaire_down``` methods for larger amounts and if you don't worry about concurrency issues.

 ```
 voltaire_up(amount, reputation, user)